jonnor/tapecore/doc/lgm-2018/workshop.md

 - Understand basics of digital fabrication.

 ## Non-goals
+- Learn to build machine

 ## Format

 1. Demo
-2. Talk with some background
+2. Talk, some background
-3.
+3. Hands-on usage

 ## About me